yanndegat/irobox/README.md

 ----------

 - have an easy setup for ironic dev.
-- maybe at some point, use a small ironic pilot my nucs at home.
+- maybe at some point, use a small ironic to pilot my NUCs & Pis at home.